Who should read Atomic Habits Summary? And why?

 Try to play with your environment a little.

-You can even trick yourself by setting up cues in your environment that would trigger your desired behavior.
+You can even trick yourself by setting up cues in your environment to trigger your desired behavior.

 Make your desired behavior highly irresistible